 Because they are fixed, implants eliminate the discomfort of removable dentures which can make chewing difficult.
 Dental implants work like your own teeth, allowing you to eat your favourite foods and enjoy them with confidence and no pain or the need for messy adhesives to keep them in place.

 Dental implants give you back your smile which can give you a boost of confidence.
 They help you feel better about yourself.

 With poor-fitting dentures can cause problems with your speech, for instance, to mumble or slur your words.
 With dental implants, you will have no trouble with your speech as they will be like your own teeth.

 Dental implants don’t require cutting other teeth, as a tooth-supported bridge does.
 Dental implants also allow easier access between teeth, improving oral hygiene that leads to long-term oral health.

 Implants are very durable and will last many years.
 With good care, many implants last a lifetime.

 Can anyone get dental implants?

 Any individual healthy enough to undergo a routine dental extraction or oral surgery can be considered for a dental implant.
 Patients must have healthy gums and enough bone to support the implant.
 They also must be committed to good oral hygiene and regular dental check-up and clean.

-An individual who is suffering or has suffered from uncontrolled chronic disease such as diabetes, heart diseases, patients using medication for Osteoporosis, patients who have had radiation therapy to the head/neck area, advanced gum disease or heavy smokers need to be evaluated on an individual basis.
+An individual who is suffering or has suffered from uncontrolled chronic diseases such as diabetes, heart diseases, patients using medication for Osteoporosis, patients who have had radiation therapy to the head/neck area, advanced gum disease or heavy smokers need to be evaluated on an individual basis.
 If you are considering implants, talk to your dentist to see if they are right for you.

 What is the success rate of dental implants?